 British Athletics have appointed assessors who are responsible for implementing the process of assessment and ensuring principles of assessment and rules of evidence are adhered to.
 The process of RPL assessment is similar to that for any other assessment.

-5. The final steps to receive the coaching licence is to complete the British Athletics Safeguarding in Athletics online course with the cost of this included in the RPL process fee and a disclosure check.
+5. The final steps to receive the coaching licence is to complete the UKA Mandatory Training Module and a disclosure check.